albin-johansson/centurion/docs/pages/faq.rst

 Why is X from SDL2 not covered in Centurion?
 --------------------------------------------
-The most likely reason is that it would be *redundant*.
-The C++ standard library is huge and provides nicer abstractions than what SDL2 can provide in
-C. However, if you feel like this isn't the case, feel free to request a feature!
+The most likely reason is that it would be redundant.
+However, if you feel like this isn't the case, feel free to request a feature!

 Can Centurion be used for GUI programming?
 ------------------------------------------